AdaCore/spark2014/docs/lrm/source/subprograms.rst

    [For purposes of determining whether an output of a subprogram shall have a ``mode_selector`` of Output or In_Out, reads of array bounds, discriminants, or tags of any part of the output are ignored.
-Similarly, for purposes of determining whether an entity is "fully initialized as a result of any successful execution of the call", only nondiscriminant parts are considered.
+Similarly, for purposes of determining whether an entity is fully initialized as a result of any successful execution of the call", only nondiscriminant parts are considered.
    This implies that given an output of a discriminated type that is not known to be constrained ("known to be constrained" is defined in Ada RM 3.3), the